-- Apply a thin film to the affected skin areas two or three times daily for corticosteroid-responsive dermatoses in adults, and rub in gently.
+- Apply a thin layer to the affected skin areas 2 or 3 times daily for corticosteroid-responsive dermatoses in adults and rub in gently.
 Consult with physician to determine if treatment is needed beyond 2 weeks.

-- Apply a thin film to the affected skin areas two times daily for atopic dermatitis in patients 3 months of age or older, and rub in gently.
-Safety of Locoid Lipocream® in pediatric patients has not been established beyond 4 weeks of use.
+- Apply a thin layer to the affected skin areas 2 times daily for atopic dermatitis in patients 3 months of age or older, and rub in gently.
+Safety of Locoid Lipocream in pediatric patients has not been established beyond 4 weeks of use.